w3plan/jsdump-web/doc/document.md

 **sourcePage(obj, prop = 'constructor', raw = false)**
   Prints the property source to a new page.
-This API required browser allows to open a pop-up window in the setting.
+This API requires the browser to open a pop-up window.

   Parameters
-  > obj -- An object which should be processed.
+  > obj -- An object which should be processed.<br>
-  > prop -- An optional string for the property, the default value is constructor.
+  > prop -- An optional string for the property, the default value is constructor.<br>
   > raw -- An optional boolean for the format of dumped out content.